wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    32. Use Python
    33. Use Tensorflow
    34. Use Ruby
-   35. Use WebGoat
-   36. Use Eggplant
+   35. Setup Eggplant

-   37. Use Docker
+   36. Use Docker
-   38. Run within Docker
+   37. Run within Docker
-   39. Update GitHub
+   38. Update GitHub

        <strong>Clean-Up:</strong>

-   40. -C to remove GitHub folder after run
+   39. -C to remove GitHub folder after run
-   41. -K to Kill processes after run (to save CPU)
+   40. -K to Kill processes after run (to save CPU)
-   42. -D to Delete containers and other files after run (to save disk space)
+   41. -D to Delete containers and other files after run (to save disk space)
-   43. -M to remove Docker iMages downloaded from DockerHub (to save disk space)
+   42. -M to remove Docker iMages downloaded from DockerHub (to save disk space)
    <br /><br />

 Each of the above are preceded by "###" comment tags in the script.